-- For a chapter from a book: Check out the front page for the name of the publishing company and publishing date.
+- For a chapter from a book, check the front page for the name of the publishing company and the date.

 - Take note of the author, based on the last names and the first two initials:

 You will have to place a comma between the last name of the author and their first two initials.
-For cases where there are multiple authors, please make a list by their last names and initials separated by a comma.
+For cases where multiple authors exist, please make a list of their last names and initials separated by a comma.

 - “Warner, R. N.” Or, “Peek, G. H., Fedrick, S. M., & Mill, O. N.”